krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 <br />Figure: Install rear axle

 3) Insert the breadboard into the axle as shown in the picture.
 This should fit tight.
-You can use a zip tie to tight the side walls: mind the openings in the sides: you can use it to insert the zip tie
+You can use a zip tie to tight the side walls: mind the openings in the sides: you can use it to insert a zip tie

 ![Motor assembly](./assets/images/chapter_6/04_motor.jpg)
 <br />Figure: Motor assembly